-Members are either appointed to the Statutory Board by the local authority or by the Statutory Advisory Committee.
+Members are either appointed to the Board by the local authority or by the Advisory Committee.
 Members must collectively act in the best interests of the Conservancy, Chichester Harbour and the Amenity Area.
-If any given matter arises that may not be in the best interests of their appointing body, in accordance with the 1971 Act, the best interests of the Conservancy, Chichester Harbour and the Amenity and the Amenity Area must take priority.
+If any given matter arises that may not be in the best interests of their appointing body, in accordance with the 1971 Act, the best interests of the Conservancy, Chichester Harbour and the Amenity Area must take priority.